 The first person to truly popularize Reverse Pyramid Training was Martin Berkhan of LeanGains, with this guide (which is quite good).
-His style of training was then adopted by a number of other strength coaches, such as Greg O’Gallagher of Kinobody, and has become quite popular with intermediate lifters overall.
+Several other strength coaches, such as Greg O’Gallagher of Kinobody, then adopted his training style.
 These routines are usually built around a few common principles:

 - Three full-body workouts per week, each done with a day of rest between them.
 For example, Monday, Wednesday, and Friday.

-- Two main lifts each workout, such as the squat and chin-up, overhead press and deadlift, and bench press and row.
+- Two main lifts in each workout, such as the squat and chin-up, overhead press and deadlift, and bench press and row.
 These two exercises are the main part of each workout.

 - Weight stripped off the bar from set to set.
 For instance stripping 10% of the weight each set, starting with 200 pounds for 8 repetitions, then 180 pounds for 10 repetitions, and then 160 pounds for 12 repetitions.
 Or, for a wider variety of rep ranges, strip 15% off the bar, doing 8, 12, and 15 reps.

 - Only 2–4 hard sets per lift, such as the 3-set example described above.
 This is a minimalist approach to training, and it can be quite effective when done cleverly.

 - AMRAP—0 reps in reserve, not necessarily lifting all the way to absolute muscular failure, but going to the point where we wouldn’t be able to complete another full rep. (We’ll discuss whether this is ideal in a later section.)